Paul and Women in the Church

 "That they may teach the young women to be sober, to love their husbands, to love their children,

 "To be discreet, chaste, keepers at home, good, obedient to their own husbands, that the word of God be not blasphemed."
 (Titus 2:3-5).
 Today in our modern world many say that women should teach women about women's issues and vice versa, Paul here is saying the same.
+On specific issues for woman, its best that women teach women because women know the problems of women better than a man, and vice versa.
+But in sermons that involve all of us, a general sermon, Paul did not teach that women cant give them.

 Now when Paul said a women should not "usurp authority over the man," the context is marriage because he afterwards mentioned Adam and Eve in the Garden.
 This is a relationship between man and his wife.